 New realities introduced to the subconscious continue to expand when maintained by constant remembrance.
 I often think of extraordinary realities such as parallel universes and the Field which is the Matrix of vibrating, swirling, oscillating energy fields communicating with each other in never ending space.
 The Field is both the origin and destiny for all that will be or has ever been.

 Living matter uses light for instantaneous global communication.
 Fritz-Alfred Popp discovered all living things emit a stream of light which he called “biophoton emissions”.
 Other scientists have confirmed his findings.
 Interestingly so has Castaneda as revealed in the following quote from The Power of Silence.
 “As I stared at the wondrous sight, filaments of light began to radiate from everything on that prairie.
-At first it was like an explosion of an infinite number of short fibers, them the fibers became long threadlike strands of luminosity bundled together into beams of vibrating light that reached infinity.”
+At first it was like an explosion of an infinite number of short fibers, then the fibers became long threadlike strands of luminosity bundled together into beams of vibrating light that reached infinity.”

 Many scientists have confirmed aspects of the Field realities.
 The Baxter effect demonstrated how plants communicate with the world around them; the 100th Monkey is a famous example of telepathy across great distances and Itzhak Bentov wrote of many wonders in Stalking the Wild Pendulum including psychic communication and the soul’s journey after death.
 He writes “Upon the death of the physical body, the psyche returns to its realm, finding its proper reality and with which it naturally resonates, depending on its level of evolution.”